Founders at the University of Cambridge

 Researcher – yes if you can work on this full time

-Dropout student – if you left the University in the last two years
+Dropout student – if you left the University in the last 5 years

-Alum of the University of Cambridge – if you left the University in the last two years.
+Alum of the University of Cambridge – if you left the University in the last 5 years.
 We will be extending this timeline in future.

 What technologies are we focused on?